post-self/motes-played.post-self.ink/content/thoughts.md

 Finally, I have been fascinated with the idea of childhood for years.
 It is not the supposed purity of it, nor is it necessarily that my own was bad.
 What it *was,* though, is less than ideal.
 It feels like my childhood is something that happened to someone else.
 It is a thing that happened to Matthew, not to Madison.
 I never got to live a childhood as Madison, good *or* bad.

-Honestly, I have little desire to do so.
-It is not out of a desire to be a kid, myself, that I wrote *Motes Played.* I wrote it because that idea in particular — that someone would wish to just...go be a kid because they can and because it felt good — is fascinating to me.
-Motes decided that her role was to be the kid, and so she leaned hard into that.
+Honestly, I have little desire to do so now.
+It is not out of a desire to be a literal kid, myself, that I wrote *Motes Played.* I wrote it because that idea in particular — that someone would wish to just...go be a kid because they can and because it felt good — is fascinating to me.
+Motes decided that her role was to be the kid, the One Who Plays, and so she leaned hard into that.

 <figure>
     <img src="/criminal.png">